 The economic status of FGC practitioners represented a key challenge, as it was a major impediment to the cessation of these procedures.
 For this reason, extending other income-generating activities and obtain comparable income levels was essential.
 This strategy gave the practitioners the financial sustainability, enabling them to abandon the practice of FGC.

 In addition, providing the practitioners with religious training in the form of accurate scriptural interpretation and guidance on conveying messages to clients and others was crucial for terminating FGC practices.
 The religious training, which included an affiliation with a respected teacher and a certificate from the well-respected Al-Azhar University confirming that FGC is un-Islamic, gave the practitioners the religious authority to stop the practice themselves and advocate for its cessation throughout their communities.

 After the success of the pilot programs, additional advocacy seminars and educational sessions on FGC for Dair El Nahia residents were planned, and incentives were offered to families who agreed not to allow their daughters to undergo the practice.
-As with the pilot programs, phase two of the project entailed the provision of economic support with income replacement strategies (temporary salary, training, and material resources) so that practitioners would not lose their economic livelihood after they ceased practicing FGC.
-Educational support through religious training was implemented in order to demonstrate that FGC is not religiously mandated.
-Lastly, accurate health and social information about the practice was administered.

 In phase one the program effectively reduced the rate of FGC in the Dair El Nahia region of Giza, Egypt: